 Teen Bedroom Design Ideas

 Teen bedrooms present tough design challenges.
 Like Lara Jean’s messy room, every teen’s space in some way expresses their own psyche.
 Constantly changing style, the necessity of personal expression, and the function of both sleep, school and socializing all must be considered.
 As designers, we often get questions about design ideas for teen bedrooms.
 The truth is, a teen bedroom doesn’t have to be much different than a bedroom for an adult!
-But, we pulled together some of our favorite teen bedroom design ideas, just for you!
+But, we pulled together some of our favorite teen bedroom design ideas to inspire you.

 What teen doesn’t love personalizing their wall decor?
 Pennants, photos, and mementos all deserve a place of honor.
 Don’t tape them to your walls though- framing their treasures can be so special!
 It looks great and makes the space feel more grown up.
 Services like Framebridge even allow you to send in objects to be framed perfectly, without the search for the perfect size that framing usually entails.
 The best part about framing is that they can take the pieces with them as they grow up and move into their own places, without being embarrassed of their decor’s condition.

 There are plenty of “teen” specific furniture lines out there.
 But, don’t get trapped into thinking you have to shop there.
 Fundamentally, a bedroom is a bedroom.
 If your teen likes mid-century mod pieces, check out your local consignment store.
 Furniture for a teen’s bedroom can be just as beautiful as anything you’d have in your own space, and actually might stay in use longer if it is.
-There are lower-cost retailers like Target or Wayfair that have gorgeous, grown-up pieces at very reasonable prices.
+There are lower-cost retailers like Target or Wayfair that have gorgeous, grown-up pieces at very reasonable prices which you can shop through Havenly.